akherlan/transjakartagtfs/README.md

 -   [ ] Need `stop_times.arrival_time` and `stop_times.departure_time`
 -   [x] ~~Create one of **calendar.txt** or **calendar_dates.txt**~~
 -   [ ] Fix same `trips.trip_id` (e.g. just a-b and b-a)
--   [ ] Validate GTFS transit feeds
--   [ ] route is still not in true shape
+-   [ ] Route is still not in true shape!
 -   [ ] Add a license??
 -   [ ] Add **frequencies.txt** (optional, based on schedule data and **stop_times.txt**)